SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

     4. Click **OK**.
     </details>

 * **Own open requests**: Shows requests that belong to you and which have the **Open** status.
-In other words, this list contains the requests that it is your responsibility to deal with, and this is therefore the screen you will be working in most often.
+This list contains the requests that you are responsible for, and is therefore the screen you will be working in most often.

 * **Get next request in queue**: If the queue system is set up for your company, you can click this option to get the next unassigned request in the queue for the category you belong to.
 [How to set up Get next request in queue][5].